asif-hanif/palm/README.md

 <hr/>

 ## Acknowledgement :pray:
-We used [COOP](https://github.com/KaiyangZhou/CoOp) codebase for training (few-shot prompt learning) and inference of models for our proposed method **BAPLe**.
-We thank the authors for releasing the codebase.
+We used [PENGI](https://github.com/microsoft/Pengi) for model instantiation and borrowed a part of code from [COOP/COCOOP](https://github.com/KaiyangZhou/CoOp) to implement baselines.
+We thank the respective authors for releasing the code.

 <hr />